 This financial assistance, though essential, is only part of the equation.
 How do Denmark’s development efforts measure up in other areas — such as the usefulness of its policy advice, its influence in setting reform agendas, and its helpfulness in reform implementation — from the perspective of its partner countries?

 In a new study, Danish Development Cooperation from a Partner Perspective, AidData finds that leaders from 40 low- and middle-income countries rate Denmark as a high-performing development partner.
 To better understand past performance and inform future strategy, Danida, the Danish International Development Agency, commissioned AidData to evaluate Danish development efforts using insights from a survey of public, private and civil society leaders who had previously worked with Denmark between 2004 and 2013 —179 in total.

-The survey finds that Denmark performs well compared to a cohort of 12 other multilateral and bilateral development partners, placing in the top third on three dimensions -- agenda-setting influence, usefulness of policy advice, and helpfulness in implementation (see Figure 1, below).
+The survey finds that Denmark performs well compared to a cohort of 12 other multilateral and bilateral development partners, placing in the top third on three dimensions -- agenda-setting influence, usefulness of policy advice, and helpfulness in implementation (see the chart below).
 This may indicate that Denmark’s strategy of long-term partnerships and focused investments in a limited number of priority countries is paying off in terms of its perceived performance.

 Despite its small size, Denmark communicates with host-government counterparts at a frequency comparable to large multilateral organizations such as the World Bank and the United Nations.
 This higher frequency of communication may generate a performance dividend: Denmark is seen as more influential and providing useful advice in countries where survey participants reported communicating most often with Denmark.